 Arnaud Girodon, General Manager of The Datai Langkawi summarizes the resort’s ethos: “Heraclitus, the ancient Greek philosopher, wrote that the only constant in nature is change; ‘you can never step in the same stream twice’.
 Yet there are values that have endured since the advent of mankind: nature’s power to heal and regenerate, the strength and shared wisdom of community, creativity’s potential to innovate and connect, and the desire to leave a positive long-lasting impact for future generations.
 In a world of constant change, we have sought to uphold these values, and our commemorative activities around nature, culture, dining, and wellness embrace them.”

-Read more about the celebrations planned around our anniversary below.
+Read more about the celebrations planned around our anniversary below, and explore our special Anniversary Journey Offer here.

 For further enquiries or to make a reservation, please call +60 4 9500 500 or email email@example.com